-Government spending on mandatory programs (most of which consists of spending on entitlement programs), and net interest on the public debt are often described as “uncontrollable.”
+Government spending on mandatory programs and net interest on the public debt are often described as “uncontrollable.”
 Entitlements can be controlled legally by reforming them, but this can be highly unpopular politically.
-Interest costs can be controlled indirectly by curbing spending growth or raising revenues, but that is also never easy.
+Interest costs can be controlled indirectly by curbing spending growth or raising revenues, but that is also difficult.

 Uncontrollable spending has been growing much more rapidly than total spending and thus accounts for an ever-larger share of the total.
 However, most growth has been concentrated in entitlements that serve the elderly and in health insurance.
 The population has been aging rapidly, and that affects both Social Security and health programs.
-The latter have grown doubly rapidly because health costs per beneficiary have been growing faster than incomes per capita.
+The latter have grown twice as rapidly because even after adjusting for aging, health costs per beneficiary have been growing faster than incomes per capita.
 Health cost growth has slowed recently, but the Congressional Budget Office expects it to reaccelerate in the long run.
 Social Security and Medicare, the largest health program, are among the most politically popular programs ever invented.

 Whereas discretionary programs are funded by specific appropriations that generally last only one year, entitlement spending for Social Security and Medicare is ongoing and is not scrutinized as carefully or as often as discretionary spending.
-The laws establishing entitlements specify who is eligible for benefits and describe the nature of the benefits.
+The laws establishing entitlements specify who is eligible and describe the benefits.
 The government then pays for as many eligible individuals as claim them.
-Thus, total entitlement spending cannot be predicted with precision from year to year and is, in this narrow sense, “uncontrollable.”
+Thus, total entitlement spending cannot be predicted with precision from year to year—and is, in this narrow sense, “uncontrollable.”